Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What happens if the Development Team cannot complete its work by the end of the Sprint?
+### What happens if the Scrum Team cannot complete its work by the end of the Sprint?

 - [ ] The Sprint is extended and future Sprints use this new duration.
-- [x] The Sprint length holds and the Development Team continuously learns what is actually possible to do within a Sprint of this length.
+- [x] The Sprint length holds and the Scrum Team continuously learns what is actually possible to do within a Sprint of this length.
 - [ ] The Sprint is extended temporarily.
 Lessons are taken to ensure it doesn't happen again.

 **[⬆ Back to Top](#table-of-contents)**